-- The Bendix[®] Wingman[®] ACB system will give up to three (3) seconds alert time to the driver when approaching a detected, sizable, stationary object with metallic (radar-reflective) surfaces in your lane of travel.

-The SOA is ready to alert the driver whenever the vehicle is moving above 10 mph (16 km/h).
+- The Bendix[®] Wingman[®] Advanced[TM] system will give up to three (3) seconds alert to the driver when approaching a detected, sizable, stationary object with metallic (radar-reflective) surfaces in your lane of travel. - The SOA is ready to alert the driver whenever the vehicle is moving above ten (10) mph.
 The SOA is an alert only.
 No intervention actions (such as de-throttling, engaging the engine retarder or applying the brakes) will be taken.
-This alert indicates that a collision with a stationary object is likely and the driver must immediately act to potentially avoid - or lessen the severity of - a collision.

-Other Metallic Objects - Other objects that the radar may detect in, or close to, the vehicle's path (such as crash barriers, guard rails, construction zone barricades, tunnel entrances, etc) may impair the function of the radar.
+This alert indicates that a collision with a stationary object is likely.
+The driver must immediately act to potentially avoid, or lessen the severity of, a collision. - Metallic Objects May Impair the Radar Objects that are radar-reflective - such as crash barriers, guard rails, construction zone barricades, and tunnel entrances - may impair the function of the radar.